cyfdecyf/mypass/README.md

 **MyPass** is a tool to generate *different passwords for different sites* with a given passphrase.
-It uses the same algorithm with [One Shall Pass](https://oneshallpass.com/) (1SP).
+It uses the password generation algorithm of [One Shall Pass](https://oneshallpass.com/) (1SP).
 You can specify options like password length, number of symbols, etc.

+Note: **MyPass does NOT ignore spaces in your passphrase**, this is different from 1SP.

 MyPass is implemented as: